When you create a new CCR account, you will be sent an email asking you to verify your email account.

 The email message sent to all CCR users has a PGP signature.
 Pretty Good Privacy (PGP) is a data encryption and decryption computer program that provides cryptographic privacy and authentication for data communication.
 Some email clients will recognize the email is signed and give you options for verifying the PGP signature.
 If your email client doesn't, you can login to one of the CCR servers and verify that the signature is authentic.
 The steps for verifying this are below:

-Save a copy of the email sent from CCR as a text file on one of the CCR servers (rush, presto, etc).
+Save a copy of the email sent from CCR as a text file on one of the CCR servers (vortex, presto, etc).

 Import the CCR public key for comparison with the email text: